HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 speed of **2.5 billion rewrites per second** on common CPUs.
 That's **50x** more than the previous implementation, and enough to compete with GHC today.

-Given its efficiency, and the naturally superior properties of interaction nets, **I firmly believe HOVM's current design is ready to scale and become the undisputed fastest runtime in the world**; yes, faster than C, Rust, Haskell;
-and I hope I can convince you to join me on my journey towards the inevitable parallel, functional future of computation!
+Given this recent efficiency bump, and the naturally superior properties of interaction nets, **I firmly believe HOVM's current design is ready to scale and become the undisputed fastest runtime in the world**; yes, faster than C, Rust, Haskell; and I hope I can convince you to join me on my journey towards the inevitable parallel, functional future of computation!

 Benchmarks
 ==========